PogiNate/MarkedBlog/readme.md

 Well, probably.
 Which means it's an idea whose time has come.
 I'm just adding my two cents to the conversation and mixing metaphors like a house on fire.

 Our main differentiators are the tools we choose: MarkedBlog uses [MulitMarkdown][mmd] instead of regular Markdown or Github-Flavored Markdown, uses [LESS][less] instead of Liquid, and basically is built according to the defaults I want in my static blog creator.
 (At least, it will, once I'm done with it.
-Right now it doesn't do anything.&trade;)
+Right now *It Doesn't Do Anything!*&trade;)

 ##Features?